 The Cat has always evoked a mystical feeling in me.
 She holds secrets of the night, as the Moon reflects the light of the sun.
 Both the moon and the cat have always given me a sense of wonder as they reflect something more powerful than themselves, something we are not able to see.

-An encounter with a Cat, her actions, her pause, her peace; there is a depth of mystery, that which lies behind the eyes that captivate his prey and sometimes his observer.
+An encounter with a Cat, her actions, her pause, her peace; there is a depth of mystery that lies behind her eyes, which captivates her prey and sometimes her observer.

 El Gato siempre me ha evocado un sentimiento místico.
 Ella guarda secretos de la noche, ya que la Luna refleja la luz del sol.
 Tanto la luna como el gato siempre me han dado una sensación de asombro, ya que reflejan algo más poderoso que ellos mismos, algo que no podemos ver.